danielrogowski/rotp-public/README.md

 - renamed the Human "Triumvirate" to "Technocracy" and the "Triumvir" to "President"
 - higher costs for pop growth by investing into Eco without cloning
 - different improvement steps for terraforming, construction cost, cleanup costs, pollution
-	- early steps are a smaller, later ones are a bigger
+	- early steps are smaller, later ones are a bigger
 	- pollution starts at 150% with 50% as the minimum
 - population also creates a small amount of pollution